Cape Collinson: Features

 Cape Collinson Road runs from Chai Wan up the slope of Pottinger Peak to the east coast until it reaches south of the Cape Collinson Correctional Institution in Tso Tui Wan.
 Right before reaching the east coast, the road intersects with the connection point of a hiking route running south from Siu Sai Wan Promenade (via Leaping Dragon Walk) to Shek O Country Park and Big Wave Bay (via Pottinger Peak Country Trail).
 Siu Sai Wan Promenade connects with Cape Collinson Path, another hiking path which runs east near the cape where a lighthouse is erected.

 An ancient rock carving was discovered at Cape Collinson in October 2018.
 It is located on a cliff, about 11 m above sea level.
 It is a declared monument of Hong Kong.

 Cemeteries

 There are several cemeteries and columbaria adjacent to Cape Collinson Road, near Chai Wan under the western slope of Pottinger Peak, some distance from Cape Collinson itself.
-Cementeries at Mount Collinson include:
+Cemeteries at Mount Collinson include: